straider/challenges/LearningPath/2017/EnterpriseContainerisation/OpenShift/OpenShift Origin/Windows 7/Docker Machine Custer.md

 This document shows how to create a Docker Machine named openshift-origin-1.3.2, since it's the version of the OpenShift Client Tools being used, with proxy settings.

-**Note**: it seems that latest versions of OpenShift Client Tools can actually configure the proxy settings, so it may be even easier when using version [1.3.3](https://github.com/openshift/origin/releases/tag/v1.3.3) or [1.4.1](https://github.com/openshift/origin/releases/tag/v1.4.1).
+**Note**: it seems that latest versions of OpenShift Client Tools can actually configure the proxy settings, so it may be even easier when using version [1.5.0](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md#using-a-proxy).

 ## Requirements